NamanKr24/DeFi-Credit-Risk/README.md

 ### Directory Structure

-The repository is structured according to the assignment instructions:
+The repository contains all the files in the ds_namankumar directory which is structured according to the assignment instructions:

  - Analysis.ipynb
  - outputs/